2018-19 Faculty-led Proposal Applications COMING SOON!

 Return & Review

-It is best to start the process with informal conversations including stakeholders such as your Department Chair, College Dean and the Office of International Education to share your idea.
+Start the process by sharing your idea through informal conversations with stakeholders such as your Department Chair, College Dean and the Office of International Education.
 This will give you the opportunity to receive feedback while solidifying a strong and sustainable program foundation.
 Then complete the following items to submit your proposal.

 Proposals are due prior to the academic year of the program offering.
 We are happy to accept proposals earlier!